A Daughter’s Love Letter to Her Dad

 I loved going to the Simon House on “Report Card” day.
 Many of my friends dreaded report card day.
 But not me.
 I was excited to get my reward for getting all “A’s” on my report card.
 It was a wonderful day to get all dressed up, and go to the Simon House, and eat their incredible, delectable famous Prime Rib dinner – a feast that no other 3rd grader could imagine.

 However, because I made my “e’ with a fancy, embellished curve, instead of the boring, conventional line, I received an NS (Not Satisfactory) for Penmanship on my report card.
 I was devastated.
-I immediately went to my room after school, where a flood of tears flowed down my cheeks.
+I immediately went to my room after school, where tears flowed down my cheeks.

 I was still sobbing when you came home from work.
 I shamefully shared with you the details of my “Failure”.
 I braced for guidance about how I would do better next time, or worse, chastisement for not following my teacher’s instructions to the “letter” (pun intended).